zhiningh/zhiningh.github.io/docs/README.md

 - Greatly increased usage of the dashboard navigation by designing an intuitive drawer component, utilizing ReactJS, SASS, MUI, and Redux.
 - Committed to weekly releases, deployed and monitored production code through CI/CD pipeline, and utilized Splunk for log analysis.
 - Retrofitted a legacy metadata repository by designing bug-free Python scripts that ensured no disruptions to end-user results.
 Reduced the development complexity of a single action by 50%.
-- Significantly enhanced application reliability through comprehensive unit testing, resulting in a noteworthy 42% increase in overall code coverage.
+- Significantly enhanced application reliability through unit testing, resulting in a noteworthy 42% increase in overall code coverage.

 ### Frontend Developer